ET45/ET45/README.md

 ### Projects

+<a href='https://github.com/ET45/JumpGame'>⊂(o•ิ▂ ñ*)づ</a><b>Jump Game</b>

+Small jumping game I made to be more familiar with Vanilla JavaScript.
+Enjoy!!!! <a href='https://glittery-klepon-901ef2.netlify.app/'>Play</a>

 <a href='https://github.com/ET45/Portfolio-Frontend'>⚔︎</a><b>CryptoVenturers</b><a href='https://github.com/ET45/Portfolio-Frontend'>⚔︎</a>

-Small RPG game project that I am currently working on, where I used characters from my NFT collecttion <a href='https://opensea.io/collection/cryptoventurers'> CryptoVenturers</a>.
+Small RPG game project that I am still working on, where I used characters from my NFT collecttion <a href='https://opensea.io/collection/cryptoventurers'> CryptoVenturers</a>.
 You can also create your own character and join the game!!!

 <a href='https://github.com/ursmoore/WWTHSOYDHT_Frontend'>🚣</a><b>We Went Trough Hell So You Don't Have To</b></a>